The Self-Assessment Tax Return Process

 For the year 2019-20, the Class 1 National Insurance threshold is £8,632 per year.
 If your income is below this, you will not pay National Insurance Contribution, and if your income is higher than the threshold, your contribution will be as follows:

 Table source: https://www.which.co.uk/money/tax/national-insurance/national-insurance-rates-ajg9u9p48f2f

 STEP 7: CHECK YOUR DETAILS THOROUGHLY

 Before you press the ‘Submit’ button, ensure that all the details that you have entered are correct.
-If you are filing your tax return online, you can easily save your work and access it later in case you need to double-check your numbers.
+If you are filing online, you can easily save your work and access it later in case you need to double-check your numbers.

 Tip: To simplify the process, get professional help.
-A tax return accountant can assist any individual, contractor or company with the tax return filing by handling all the documents and fulfilment of the requirements on your behalf.
+A good accountant can assist any individual, contractor or company with the filing by handling all the documents and fulfilment of the requirements on your behalf.
 When you put someone, who knows this process inside out take charge, you will save time and energy, prevent stress and will have mental peace knowing that there won’t be any mishaps.

-For support with your Self assessment Contact Us on 020 3086 7472 for a no-obligation discussion with one of our tax accountants.
+For support with your Self assessment Contact Us on 020 3086 7472 for a no-obligation discussion with one of our experts.